idrassi/DirHash/README.md

 If -exclude is specified, it must be followed by a string indicating the file type that must be excluded from the hash computation.
 For example, to exclude .log files, you specify "-exclude *.log".
 This switch can be repeated many times in the command line to specify different file types to exclude.

+If -skipError is specified, ignore any encountered errors and continue processing.

+If -nologo is specified, don't display the copyright message and version number on startup.

 DirHash can also be configured using a configuration file called DirHash.ini and which must be on the same folder as DirHash.exe.
 An example of DirHash.ini is shown below: